|Has Nested in Park|

 Mourning Doves are common year-round residents who nest at Monticello Park.

 Mourning Doves often stay hidden in the trees, but you have a good chance to see them when you visit the park.
 They sometimes go into the stream, more often to drink than to bathe.
 In the spring, male-female pairs move around together and sometimes forage on the ground.

 From a distance, male Mourning Doves look like plain brown birds.
 Up close, they show subtle iridescent feathering.
 The male has tinges of blue and pink on his head, neck, and breast.
 The female has a grayish-brown head and nape.

 Mourning Doves build flimsy nests out of sticks, grass, and other materials.
-Both the male and the female build the nest, sometimes near areas with a lot of human traffic — the nest above was a few feet from one of the paths on the knoll at Monticello.
+Both the male and the female build the nest, sometimes near areas with a lot of human traffic.
 The female lays two eggs, and both parents incubate them.

 The hatched birds stay in the nest about 12 or 13 days.
 The adults might raise a second brood.